Tuesday, December 29, 2009

 Reno Passport April 2009 Artist Profile

-Chag Sorg
+by Chag Sorg

 The eight bodies of work found on www.rossitza.net are all works hand-inked using markers or brushes, stained into big white paper stretched over backframes.
 The depictions are in various levels of representation.
 Some of the oldest drawings rendered are slashed into forms of abstracted shape and indeterminate dimension on big white expanses of paper ground–yeah, they can warp your mind a little if gazed into long enough, and all examples are accomplished with only black ink on paper.